Kheng language

-The Khengkha language (Dzongkha ཁེངས་ཁ་ or འཁྱེང་ཁ་), or Kheng, is an East Bodish language spoken by ~40,000 native speakers worldwide, in the Zhemgang, Trongsa, and Mongar districts of south–central Bhutan.
+The Khengkha language (ཁེངས་ཁ་ or འཁྱེང་ཁ་), or Kheng, is an East Bodish language (non-Tibetic language) spoken by ~40,000 native speakers worldwide, in the Zhemgang, Trongsa, and Mongar districts of south–central Bhutan.

 Classification

 Khengkha is a dialect found in the small Himalayan kingdom of Bhutan.
-Khengkha is part of the larger branch of Sino-Tibetan language family but falls into the subcategories of: Tibetio-Burman, Western Tubeto-Burman, Bodish, East Bodish, Bumthang, and Khengkha.
+Khengkha is part of the larger branch of Sino-Tibetan (also referred to as Trans-Himalayan) language family but falls into the subcategories of: Tibetio-Burman, Western Tubeto-Burman, Bodish, East Bodish, Bumthang, and Khengkha.

 Geographical distribution

 Khengkha is an East Bodish language spoken in the south-central districts of Bhutan.
-Khengkha is mainly found in the Sarpang district but can also be found in southwest Mongar district, rural areas in southeast Trongsa district and in Zhemgang district.
+Khengkha speakers are mainly found in the Zhemgang District but can also be found in southwest Mongar District, rural areas in southeast Trongsa District and in the Sarpang District.